Norethisterone Tablets - 5mg

 - You have any liver problems

-- You have or have ever had vaginal bleeding, which your doctor could not find a cause for
+- You have or have ever had vaginal bleeding which your doctor could not find the cause of

 - You or anyone in your family has had a problem with blood clots, including deep vein thrombosis